facelessuser/coloraide/docs/src/markdown/interpolation.md

 `#!color rgb(0 0 255)`, using the approach by Scott Burns, such that they also summed up to 1, we could likely calculate reflectance curves from these three colors and approximate reflectance curves for almost any other color in the sRGB gamut.
-Unfortunately, this creates a non-linearity problem that is difficult to solve with high precision, so instead, we calculate primary reflectance curves from 7 colors so that we can generate smooth approximations for almost any color within the sRGB gamut.
+Unfortunately, this creates a non-linearity problem that is difficult to solve with high precision, so instead, we calculate primary reflectance curves from 7 colors individually so that, when combined, we can generate smooth approximations for almost any color within the sRGB gamut.

 Primary\ Reflectance\ Curves |
 ---------------------------- |